-Kexin Li kexin.li@skadden.com The Asia-Pacific Antitrust Review 2019 edition of Global Competition Review Insight is one of a series of books that also covers many jurisdictions and topical issues in antitrust law in the Asia-Pacific region.
+Kexin Li kexin.li@skadden.com The Asia-Pacific Antitrust Review 2020 edition of Global Competition Review Insight is one of a series of books that cover a multitude of jurisdictions and topical issues in antitrust law in the Asia-Pacific region.

 Each book delivers specialist intelligence and research designed to help readers - general counsel, academics, government agencies and private practitioners - successfully navigate the world's increasingly complex competition regimes.